 4.)
 Won't Work With Other Groups Some critics say IMBA is too closely aligned with "wreck-reation" groups and should promote conservation values more frequently.
 Others are just as loud in taking the opposite view and arguing that we are too sympathetic to conservationists.
 The balance we thoughtfully strive to achieve is promoting responsible outdoor recreation that respects the natural world and protects its integrity while encouraging people to experience it on bicycles.
 To that end, we partner with dozens of pro-recreation and pro-conservation groups—ones that agree that these values of recreation and conservation are compatible.

 5.)
 Too Big Reading some critics of IMBA, you might think we are the size of Microsoft or as powerful as the NFL, which gets to dictate the height of its players' socks.
 Think again.
 It is estimated that there are 6-7 million mountain bike enthusiasts in the U.S. alone.
 IMBA counts about 80,000 supporters, or about 1 percent of active riders.
 If that percentage were to increase by a single decimal point, you can be assured that there would be substantially more places to ride, with less risk of losing access, than the reality we face today.
 (For comparison, The Wilderness Society counts more than 500,000 active supporters and has an operating budget ten times the size of IMBA's.)

-The Central Illinois Trails Association seeks to preserve, protect, and promote hiking and mountain bike access and diverse riding and hiking opportunities on public and private lands through education, communication, and unified action.
+The Central Illinois Trails Association seeks to grow, preserve, protect, and promote access to diverse human powered recreation opportunities, on natural surface trails, through education, communication, and unified action.